Marius-Sh/Personal-Skills/README.md

-Here ismy showcase of my skills and completed tasks
+Here is my showcase of my skills and completed tasks